hashicorp/vagrant/website/source/docs/vagrantfile/machine_settings.html.md

 `config.vm.hostname` - The hostname the machine should have.
 Defaults to nil.
 If nil, Vagrant will not manage the hostname.
 If set to a string, the hostname will be set on boot.
+If set, Vagrant will update `/etc/hosts` on the guest with the configured hostname.

 <hr>